Enjoy the best of Norfolk’s art and design

 Houghton Hall Estate, King’s Lynn, Norfolk PE31 6EU

 T 01485 528569 / www.houghtonhall.com

 Peter Coke Shell Gallery

-Visit this curious collection of shell art at Sheringham to see the work of the late Peter Coke – best known for playing Francis Durbridge’s amateur sleuth Paul Temple on the radio in the 1950s.
+Don’t miss this curious collection of shell art by Peter Coke, who was best known for playing Francis Durbridge’s amateur sleuth Paul Temple in the 1950s radio series.
 After his retirement to the North Norfolk coast in the 1970s, Coke devoted himself to his lifelong passion for creating decorative art from shells.
 You can see more than 200 of the exquisite items, particularly his famous floral sculptures, at the eponymous gallery now run by the Sheringham Society.

 Peter Coke Shell Gallery, West Cliff, Sheringham NR26 8JT

 A pub deep in the Norfolk countryside isn’t the first place you’d expect to find original works by world-renowned contemporary artists.
 Yet, pop in for a pint at The Gunton Arms near Thorpe Market and you can browse pieces by household names such as Tracey Emin, Lucian Freud and Damien Hirst, curated by the landlord, art dealer Ivor Braka.
 Outside, in the 1,000-acre country park, browse sculptures by Sol LeWitt, Anthony Caro and Ulrich Rückriem.